v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 supports both stateful and stateless functions, it is the user choice what type of function to bind.

 ## Creating a DataFlow
-In order to bind a functional operation we need to create a head of flow that the event processor will dispatch to when the event processor starts a calculation cycle.
+To bind a functional operation we create a flow the event processor dispatch to when the event processor starts a calculation cycle.
 In the imperative approach an event processor entry point is registered by [annotating a method](processing_events#handle-event-input) with `@OnEventHandler` or an interface exported with `@ExportService`.

-The [DataFlow]({{site.fluxtion_src_compiler}}/builder/dataflow/DataFlow.java) class provides builder methods for creating the head of a flow that is bound as an entry point to n event processor.
-There is no restriction on the number of data flow heads bound inside an event processor.
+The [DataFlow]({{site.fluxtion_src_compiler}}/builder/dataflow/DataFlow.java) class provides builder methods to create and bind flows in an event processor.
+There is no restriction on the number of data flows bound inside an event processor.

-Creat a flow for String events with a call to DataFlow.subscribe
+Create a flow for String events with a call to `DataFlow.subscribe`, any call to processor.onEvent("myString") will be routed to this flow.

 {% highlight java %}
 DataFlow.subscribe(String.class)